-A sweet homemade chai latte concentrate made with black tea and full of chai spices.
+A homemade chai latte syrup made with black tea and warming chai spices.

-Make your own delicious chai latte concentrate at home by adding it to your favourite milk.
-This is an easy chai syrup that can be stored in the fridge, ready when you need it.
+Make your own delicious chai lattes at home by adding the chai latte syrup to your favourite milk.
+This is a simple chai syrup that can be stored in the fridge, ready when you need it.

-In the winter evenings I love snuggling on the couch with a hot mug of something delicious.
-Sometimes it's a hot chocolate and sometimes it's a sweet and spiced, milky cup of hot chai.
+In the winter evenings I love being warm inside, on the couch with a hot mug of something delicious.
+Sometimes it's a hot chocolate and sometimes it's a sweet and spiced, milky cup of hot chai tea.

 Once it’s completely cool, strain out the spices and tea, then decant the syrup into a clean bottle and keep in the fridge ready for a homemade chai latte whenever you like!